 We can help

 Expanding internationally?
-GoCardless have created the first global network for recurring payments.
-Collect payments in your customers’ currency, and settle in your own, at the real exchange rate.
+GoCardless has created the first global network for one-off and recurring payments.
+Collect payments in your customers’ currency, and settle in your own currency at the real exchange rate.
 All with just your existing bank account.
+Plus, you can automate the whole process.
 Learn more about international payments.

 International Payments FAQs

 What is the difference between IBAN and BIC/SWIFT?

 While BIC/SWIFT codes help to identify a specific bank when you're making an international payment, an IBAN number enables you to identify the individual bank account.

 IBAN is a unique identifier for a bank account that is used by banks around Europe to ensure payments reach their destination safely.

 Do I need a foreign currency bank account to collect international payments?

 No. If you are a GoCardless merchant and do not have international bank accounts, GoCardless will automatically collect in foreign currencies on your behalf, convert to GBP and deposit in your UK bank account.